- ADRA is providing disaster response across several islands heavily impacted by Hurricane Irma.

 “ADRA continues to make provisions for the dire situations progressing throughout the Caribbean.
 Added support of these disaster responses is also welcomed through critical donations to ADRA’s emergency fund,” Van Bignoot said.

-Donations can be made at ADRA.org/Irma or by calling 1-800-424-ADRA (2372).
+Donations can be made to ADRA’s emergency fund online or by calling 1-800-424-ADRA (2372).
 All donations go directly to assist families and communities devastated by Hurricane Irma and Hurricane Jose.

 The Adventist Development and Relief Agency International is the humanitarian arm of the Seventh-day Adventist Church.
 Its work empowers communities and changes lives around the globe by providing sustainable community development and disaster relief.
 For more information, visit ADRA.org.